klette/pyroutes/README.rst

 tries to use the most specified path-handler available for the request.
-That means ``@route('/foo/bar')`` will always be used over ``@route('/foo')`` given that request path is ``/foo/bar`` or longer that is :-) Notice that paths have to be given without a trailing slash.
+That means ``@route('/foo/bar')`` will always be used over ``@route('/foo')`` given that request path is ``/foo/bar`` or longer that is :-)

 Example::